Introduction

 - IoT Bus events such as GPIO edge triggers

-- network events like Kafka or Redis subscriptions
+- Network events such as Kafka or Redis subscription events

 When creating a new Lambda in the web console, a number of templates are offered:

-Lambdas are written in Lua for over-the-air deployability.
-That Lua will typically orchestrate native low-level modules that are either built into the agent (to support networking, storage, and IoT busses), or provided by WASM modules provided by you.
+The Lua or JavaScript code in a lambda will typically orchestrate native low-level modules that are either built into the agent (to support networking, local storage, and IoT busses), or that are provided by WASM modules built by you and deployed to the agent alongside the Lambda.

 Running on a device

-Lambdas are deployed as part of an agent's sealed configuration bundle, and are then able to run autonomously to perform workloads such as ETL or control functions without the need for cloud connectivity.
+Lambdas are deployed as part of an agent's sealed configuration bundle, and are then able to run autonomously to perform workloads such as inference, ETL, or control functions, all without the need for cloud connectivity.

 graph LR; agent --> lambdas; lambdas --> databases; lambdas --> services; lambdas --> busses; subgraph device_edge[Device Edge] agent; databases[(Edge Databases)]; services[Network Services]; busses[IoT Busses]; end subgraph agent[Agent] lambdas[Lambdas]; end